karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 ---
-title: "How to automatically purge stale container images from Azure Container Registry using ACR Tasks"
+title: "How to automatically purge stale images from Azure Container Registry using ACR Tasks"
 date: 2022-12-18T22:55:19+01:00
 tags: ["azure", "containers", "docker", "terraform"]
-description: "Keeping your container registry free of stale or unwanted container images is a task that often gets overlooked when beginning working with containers in the enterprise.
-In this post I want to show you how you can use an ACR Task to automate this process when working with Azure."
+description: "Keeping your container registry free of stale or unwanted images is a task that often gets overlooked when beginning working with containers in the enterprise.
+In this post, I want to show you how you can use ACR Tasks to automate this process when working with Azure Container Registry."
 draft: true
 ---

 Keeping your container registry free of stale or unwanted images is a task that often gets overlooked when beginning working with containers in the enterprise.

-If you use a container registry in any cloud provider, like ACR (Azure Container Registry) or ECR (AWS Elastic Container Registry), and you keep pushing and pushing new images and new versions of existing ones without removing the dated ones, the first thing that you're going to notice is that your cloud bill keeps increasing because storing images is not free, also managing the container registry will become more and more cumbersome as more and more images start to pile up.
+If you have a container registry in any cloud provider, like ACR (Azure Container Registry) or ECR (AWS Elastic Container Registry), and you keep pushing and pushing new images and new versions of existing images without removing the stale ones, the first thing that you're going to notice is that your cloud bill keeps increasing because storing images is not free, but also managing the container registry will become more and more cumbersome as more and more images start to pile up.

 An universal solution when you want to remove old images of your container registry is to write some kind of script, which connects to the registry and removes the dated image versions.
-This script can be executed on demand, but in most cases you'll end up building a scheduled execution using a third party tool like: Azure Pipelines, Github Actions, Azure Function, etc.
+This script can be executed on demand, but in most cases you'll end up having a scheduled execution using a third party tool like: Azure Pipelines, Github Actions, Azure Functions, etc.

 If you're using Azure Container Registry, a better alternative to purge container images is to use an **ACR Task**, and that's what I want to show you in this post.

 # **What is ACR Tasks?**

-ACR Tasks comprises a compute execution workflow withing Azure Container Registry that can perform all kinds of actions, like building your application image when the source code gets updated, keep your images up-to-date on a regular schedule and a few others functionalities.
+ACR Tasks comprises a compute execution workflow within Azure Container Registry.
+It can perform some container related actions, like building your application image when the source code gets updated, keep your images up-to-date and a few others functionalities.

+A Task runs within ACR and uses an ephemeral virtual machine.

 If you want to know more about ACR Tasks you can read it here:
 - https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview

-In this post we're going to create an ACR Task that uses the ACR CLI to purge old container images.
+In this post we're going to create an ACR Task that uses the **ACR CLI** to purge old images.

 # **Azure Container Registry CLI**